brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ## ArcGIS Python Environment Setup

 Configure an ArcGIS Python environment to include GeoPandas and Rasterio before trying the Python scripts.
 You can add GeoPandas, Rasterio, and other packages to a base ArcGIS Python environment with the [Deep Learning Libraries Installers for ArcGIS](https://github.com/Esri/deep-learning-frameworks) or create a new environment.
 If you want to create a new Python environment through ArcGIS Pro:

-1. **Clone the repository**

-Open Anaconda command prompt or terminal and install git:
+Setting ->

 ```
 conda install git